- Subject: 4R70W

 - Author: Beau Hansen R & D Specialist for ETE Reman

-As early as 1993, only one year after the AOD went electronic calling it the AOD-E, did Ford introduce the 4R70-W. Since then, the main ravigneaux pinion carrier has a reputation for failure.
-Particularly so with 2004 to 2008 vehicles.
+As early as 1993, only one year after the AOD went electronic calling it the AOD-E, did Ford introduce the 4R70-W. Since then, the main ravigneaux pinion carrier has a reputation for failure, particularly with 2004 to 2008 vehicles.
 This is a weighty carrier which has bushing support at both ends.
 The mouth side of the gear set where the sun gear and shaft come into as well as the low one-way-clutch device is where the larger of the two bushings is located.
 The smaller one on the other side is located in the snout that spline into the direct clutch hub.
 Due to the weight of the gear set, this bushing has a tendency to wear (Figure 1).

 This places additional stress to the carrier’s inside captured needle bearing.
 In time, the bearings outer diameter collar retainer splits (figures 2 and 3) or the top race cracks (Figure 4).